shiroikenshi/solar-system-threejs-cg-project/README_EN.md

-# <div align="center"><a href="/README.md">Português</a> | <a href="/README_EN.md">Inglês</a></div>
+# <div align="center"><a href="/README.md">Portuguese</a> | <a href="/README_EN.md">English</a></div>
 <br><br>
-# Computação Gráfica - Sistema Solar Interativo em Escala
+# Computer Graphics - Interactive Scale Model of the Solar System
-Este repositório contém um Sistema Solar desenvolvido em Three.js.
-Meu projeto provê a interação com o Sistema Solar de forma dinâmica e informativa, respeitando escalas e distâncias reais entre os objetos.
-Além de incluir três "interiores" exclusivos em GLTF, um para a Terra, outro para a Lua e um para Marte.
+This repository contains a Solar System developed in Three.js.
+My project provides dynamic and informative interaction with the Solar System, respecting real scales and distances between objects.
+In addition, it includes three unique GLTF "interiors," one for Earth, another for the Moon, and one for Mars.

-### Autor
+### Author
 * Felipe Pinto da Silva